-- Condition 1 required to consent holder to submit an "Injection Operation Management Plan" prior to exercising the consent. - Condition 2 requires the consent holder to submit well completion information following drilling. - Condition 3 sets a maximum injection pressure limit of 1,077 psi. - Condition 4 sets a maximum rate of injection of 8.6 m/hr (0.9 bpm). - Condition 5 sets a maximum daily injection volume of 206 m/day (1,296 bpd). - Condition 6 requires the discharge to be made into the Mount Messenger Formation, deeper than 995 m TVD sub-sea.
+Condition 1 required to consent holder to submit an Injection Operation Management Plan prior to exercising the consent.

+Condition 2 requires the consent holder to submit well completion information following drilling.

+Condition 3 sets a maximum injection pressure limit of 1,077 psi.

+Condition 4 sets a maximum rate of injection of 8.6 m3/hr (0.9 bpm).

+Condition 5 sets a maximum daily injection volume of 206 m3/day (1,296 bpd).

+Condition 6 requires the discharge to be made into the Mount Messenger Formation, deeper than 995 m TVD sub-sea.

-- Condition 7 refers to the BPO requirements. - Condition 8 limits the range of fluids that may be injected. - Conditions 9, 10 & 11 refer to process monitoring and data submission requirements. - Condition 12 prohibits the discharge from endangering or contaminating any freshwater aquifer. - Conditions 13, 14 & 15 relate to the requirement for the consent holder to implement a groundwater monitoring programme. - Condition 16 is an annual reporting requirement. - Condition 17 requires the consent holder to notify the Council at least five working days prior to exercising the consent. - Condition 18 requires the discharge to cease five years prior to consent expiry date to allow for ongoing environmental monitoring after the discharge has ceased. - Condition 19 is a review provision.
+Condition 7 refers to the BPO requirements.

+Condition 8 limits the range of fluids that may be injected.

+Conditions 9, 10 & 11 refer to process monitoring and data submission requirements.

+Condition 12 prohibits the discharge from endangering or contaminating any freshwater aquifer.

+Conditions 13, 14 & 15 relate to the requirement for the consent holder to implement a groundwater monitoring programme.

+Condition 17 requires the consent holder to notify the Council at least five working days prior to exercising the consent.

+Condition 18 requires the discharge to cease five years prior to consent expiry date to allow for on-going environmental monitoring after the discharge has ceased.

 Consent 9476-1 was issued by the Council on 28 February 2013 under Section 87(e) of the RMA.
 It is due to expire on 1 June 2027.
 The consent authorises the discharge of produced water, well drilling fluids, well workover fluids including hydraulic fracturing fluids, and contaminated stormwater from hydrocarbon exploration operations into the Mount Messenger Formation by DWI via the Kowhai-C waste disposal well.
+This consent lapsed on 28 February 2018.